 Last But Not Least: Should I Squeeze My Dog's Blackheads?

 Sure, it may be tempting for some folks!
-Hence, why there are so many videos of people squeezing zits and dog pustules just for the simple pleasure, but this practice is generally not recommended.
+This explains why there are so many videos of people squeezing zits and dog pustules just for the simple pleasure, but this practice is generally not recommended.

-Firstly, because, unless your dog has seen a vet, your don't know if what you are dealing with are truly blackheads, and secondly because any damage to your dog's skin may result in bacterial colonization leading to an infection which can spread all over your dog's skin.
+Firstly, unless your dog has seen a vet, your don't know if what you are dealing with are truly blackheads.
+Secondly, any damage to your dog's skin may result in bacterial colonization leading to an infection which can spread all over your dog's skin.

 - Clinicians' Brief, Skin Clues to Canine Endocrine Disease, Rosanna Marsella, DVM, DACVD University of Florida